I tried APM investigation and creating recommended monitors from CloudFormation on the official Datadog MCP server

 networks Cloud Network Monitoring and Network Device Monitoring analysis

-security Code security scanning, security signal and finding searches
+security Code security scanning, security signal and detection result searches

-software-delivery Integration with Software Delivery, CI Visibility, Test Optimization, etc.
+software-delivery Integration with Software Delivery such as CI Visibility and Test Optimization

 synthetics Synthetic test operations

-When using Claude Code, configure the MCP server in ~/.claude.json.
+When using with Claude Code, configure the MCP server in ~/.claude.json.

 Toolsets are specified as query parameters for the endpoint URL.